San Bernardino County Sheriff's Department: Fallen officers

-Since the establishment of the San Bernardino County Sheriff's Department, 16 officers and 1 K9 have died in the line of duty.
+Since the establishment of the San Bernardino County Sheriff's Department, 20 officers and 1 K9 have died in the line of duty.

 Rank structure

 The SBCSD rank structure is as follows:

 Organization

-The current San Bernardino County Sheriff-Coroner is Shannon Dicus.
-Dicus replaced John McMahon on July 16, 2021.
+The current San Bernardino County Sheriff-Coroner is Shannon Dicus. replaced John McMahon on July 16, 2021.

 Serving below the Sheriff is the Undersheriff.
 As in most counties, the undersheriff is second-in-command of the entire Sheriff's Department.

 Beneath the Undersheriff are two Assistant Sheriffs.
-One Assistant Sheriff is in charge of Operations and the other is in charge of Support (administration and logistics).
+One Assistant Sheriff is in charge of Operations and the other is in charge of Support (administration of community affairs).

 SBSD is organized into Divisions.
 Each division is commanded by a Deputy Chief.